Colby-hin/agentic-threat-hunter/README.md

 * Real time querying of Azure Log Analytics, covering Microsoft Defender for Endpoint and Azure AD sign in logs.
 * Automated MITRE ATT&CK mapping with confidence scoring and extracted indicators of compromise.
 * Actionable recommendations for each finding.
-* Secure by design.
-API keys and workspace IDs are never committed.

 ---